Sharpton, school survivor, announce anti-gun violence rally

-NEW YORK (AP) — A survivor of the Florida school shooting has joined the Rev. Al Sharpton to announce a June rally against gun violence in New York.
+NEW YORK (AP) — A survivor of the Parkland, Florida, school shooting joined the Rev. Al Sharpton on Saturday to announce a June rally in front of President Donald Trump’s Manhattan apartment to protest gun violence eased by access to assault weapons.

 Sixteen-year-old Eastmond was in class Feb.
 14 when a gunman fired through a window, sparing her but eventually killing 17 people.

-The June 2 rally is to start at Trump International Tower on Columbus Circle and proceed toward Fifth Avenue, where President Donald Trump’s apartment is.
+The June 2 rally — at the beginning of New York state’s Gun Violence Awareness Month — is to start at Trump International Tower on Columbus Circle and proceed toward Fifth Avenue and Trump Tower, where Trump has an apartment that has been his longtime home.

 Most Read Nation & World Stories